joshribakoff/magento-sample-products/README.md

 magento-sample-products
 =======================

-Creates X number of products "product 1", "product 2", etc.. for the SKU/name for Magento testing purposes.
+I had a need to create 100s or even 1,000s of Magento products for debugging purposes.
+This tool creates X number of products "product 1", "product 2", etc.. for the SKU/name for Magento testing purposes.
+Actually it creates a CSV full of sample products for importing into Magento.

 Usage
 =====